vibewell25/vibewell/docs/SECURITY-BEST-PRACTICES.md

 - Document security testing results and remediation

 ---
+*Other SECURITY-*.md variants have been consolidated into this guide and removed.*

 This guide should be reviewed and updated regularly as security best practices evolve.
 All team members should be familiar with these guidelines and apply them consistently throughout the development and maintenance of the VibeWell platform.